pivotal-cf/docs-cloudbees/Jenkins.html.md

 1. Click **Apply Changes** to install the service.

 ### Dependencies
-This product requires Pivotal Cloud Foundry:
+This product requires PCF:

-* Elastic Runtime version 1.5 or greater
+* Elastic Runtime v1.5 or later
-* Ops Manager version 1.5 or greater
+* Ops Manager v1.5 or later

 ### Managing Jenkins

 #### Licensing

-A 15 day trial license will be created when the product is installed.
+A 15-day trial license is created when the product is installed.
 This needs to be replaced with your enterprise license, which should be acquired directly from CloudBees.
 You can update the enterprise license in the Jenkins **Manage Jenkins** section if logged in as the UAA Admin user.

 The operator's machine that is accessing the Jenkins setup page, requires an internet connection to facilitate obtaining the trial license.

 If you are accessing Jenkins from a machine **with** internet access, a trial license will be automatically retrieved on the **Register Jenkins** page.

 If you are accessing Jenkins from a machine **without** internet access, you will need provide a valid license.
 Trial licenses can be obtained from [CloudBees](http://www.cloudbees.com/try-jenkins-enterprise).

 Upon a trial license expiring after **15 days**, you will be presented with the **Register Jenkins** page where you can enter your updated license details if you have not already done so ahead of the expiration.

 #### Installation Details

 By default the setup is configured with the following:

 * 1 CloudBees Jenkins Operations Center (CJOC)
 * 1 CloudBees Jenkins Enterprise (CJE)
 * 1 slave attached to the CJE instance